 Azerbaijan observes day of mourning for air crash victims as speculation mount about its cause

+Azerbaijan observes day of mourning for Kazakhstan plane crash victims as speculation mount about its cause

-Azerbaijan is observing a nationwide day of mourning for the victims of the air crash that killed 38 people and left all 29 survivors injured as speculation mounted about a possible cause of the crash that remained unknown
+Azerbaijan is observing a nationwide day of mourning for the victims of the air crash that killed 38 people and left all 29 survivors injured on Christmas

 Your support helps us to tell the story